 You’ll study the interaction between environment and development through analysing policy processes at local, national and international levels.
 You’ll look at policy makers, politicians, business administrators, and rural and urban resource users.

 And you’ll focus on the political ecology approach to understanding debates and policy processes underpinning responses to environmental and natural resource problems.

 The programme is made up of 180 credits:

 Compulsory modules (60 credits)

-In one of your compulsory modules, you’ll be provided with a solid understanding of political ecology theory which will enable you to apply this theory for analysing environment and development problems.
+As one of your compulsory modules, you’ll take Political Ecology, which seeks to provide you with a solid understanding of political ecology theory and will enable you to apply this theory for analysing environment and development problems.

 After a brief introduction to key theoretical concepts in political ecology, you’ll review key contributions to major policy fields in environment and development.
 You’ll do this in a series of reading seminars, covering agriculture and biotechnology, climate change, conservation, fisheries, forestry, water management and other fields.
 The course ends with a workshop on the role of policy in political ecology.